php-llm/llm-chain-bundle/README.md

 ### Chain Service

-Use the simple chat service to leverage GPT:
+Use the chain service to leverage GPT:
 ```php
 use PhpLlm\LlmChain\Chat;